15 Waterloo Sparkling Water Flavors, Ranked Worst To Best

 6. Peach

 In my humble opinion, if there is a perfect fruit in this world (and I'm not counting avocados here, which are, indeed, a flawless species), it's peaches.
 Nothing is better than a good peach.
 But part of a peach's appeal is its eye roll-worthy sweetness.
 I wondered how an unsweetened water could even begin to approximate the charms of this almighty stone fruit.
-To my delight, this Peach Waterloo managed to do so, even with my high standards.
+To my delight, Waterloo's Peach flavor managed to do so, even with my high standards.

 5. Blackberry Lemonade

 While the thought of actual blackberry lemonade is enticing, neither the prospect of blackberries nor lemonade in an unsweet sparkling water sounded promising to me.
 I expected this Waterloo flavor to sit somewhere near Summer Berry in the ranking, with notes regarding "too sour" and "needs a sweet element" backing up its placement.
 I cracked open the can, poured some into my cup, and took a whiff — and that's where things got really interesting.
-The drink had an aroma I can only describe as "exciting" — a little tart, yes, but not at all the instant no-thank-you I was prepared for.
+The drink had an aroma I can only describe as exciting — a little tart, yes, but not at all the instant no-thank-you I was prepared for.

 4. Tropical Fruit

-Tropical Fruit Waterloo comes from the same nostalgic flavor-fountain as Blackberry Lemonade: it smells like Tahitian Treat, an intensely sweet fruit punch I occasionally drank as a child.
+Tropical Fruit Waterloo comes from the same nostalgic flavor fountain as Blackberry Lemonade: It smells like Tahitian Treat, an intensely sweet fruit punch I occasionally drank as a child.
 One would be unwise to expect the deluge of sweetness that vintage beverage provided, but the full, rich aroma of this Waterloo certainly made promises.

 3. Black Cherry